 15. Monitoring the Display

 Cast a very keen eye over the iPhone screen and make sure there are no dead pixels anywhere to be seen.
-To help you in this regard, there is a Dead Pixel app that can be quite useful.
+To help you in this regard, there is a Display Test app that can be quite useful.

 16. Check all Accessories are Included